Skip to main content

 Estimated Time: 3-4 hours | Difficulty: Intermediate | Prerequisites: Networking, Storage

 Edge services bring your content and compute closer to users worldwide.
-This module covers content delivery, global acceleration, and edge computing patterns.
+Think of it like franchise restaurants: instead of every customer driving to the headquarters kitchen, you open locations in every neighborhood.
+The food (your content) is prepared once and served locally.
+This module covers content delivery, global acceleration, and edge computing patterns — the difference between a 200ms page load and a 20ms one.
 What You’ll Learn:

 • CloudFront CDN configuration and optimization